piedog/data-algs/README.md

 # datastructures
-Data structures such as linked list, vectors, etc
+Data structures for C such as linked list, vectors, etc